Project Specialist

 - project finance Chula Vista, CA

-- project billing specialist
+- marketing project specialist